 My name is Michael Wilson (aka The Kraken), a former Clemson football blogger with Shakin’ the Southland and Clemson Paws.
 I specialized in detailed football Xs and Os, talent evaluation, and film reviews.
-This site consists of 15 years of research into a more big-picture oriented contribution that I call, “Eliteness.”
+This site, however, consists of over 15 years of research into a more big-picture oriented contribution that I call, “Eliteness.”

-This is both a measurement and definition of the term “Elite” as oft used in college football conversation.
-This is not a complicated algorithm, but instead, a system that people can understand and verify themselves.
-This is a measurement heavily determined by winning on the field at the highest level as opposed to overall consistency of performance throughout a season.
+This is both a measurement and definition of the term “Elite” as oft used by media and fans alike in college football conversation.
+This is not a complicated algorithm, but instead, a simple system that people can understand and verify themselves.
+This is a measurement heavily determined by winning on the field at the highest level.

-There are advantages to being an elite program and disadvantages to not being one.
-I went through the history of college football (1905-2018) to discover what it takes to create the perception to where programs with the same record are given opportunities over other programs.
+There are advantages to being an Elite Program and disadvantages to not being one.
+Knowing what it takes to create the perception of Eliteness is important.